 Reanalysis is now an indispensable dataset for climate studies.
 It provides analysis of a variety of variables, which are internally consistent within the framework of the numerical model used in the data assimilation.
-However, its coarse spatial resolution has been problematic for various application studies, such as the regional impact of climate change on agriculture (Fuhrer et al., 2006), river flows (Wilby et al., 1999 and Miller et al., 2003), terrestrial water and energy cycle (Dirmeyer et al., 2006), water resources estimation with anthropogenic impacts (Oki and Kanae, 2006, Lehner et al., 2006), and many others.
+However, its coarse spatial resolution has been problematic for various application studies, such as the regional impact of climate change on agriculture (Fuhrer et al. 2006), river flows (Wilby et al. 1999; Miller et al. 2006), terrestrial water and energy cycle (Dirmeyer et al. 2006), water resources estimation with anthropogenic impacts (Oki and Kanae 2006; Lehner et al. 2006), and many others.

 The coarseness of the reanalysis resolution is mainly due to the computational burden.
-For example, one analysis by a typical data assimilation requires computer time approximately equivalent to a 4-5 day forecast.
-Since reanalysis involves analyzing a very long period of data (40 plus years) in a reasonable time (normally within 3-5 years), limiting the analysis resolution is unavoidable.
+For example, one analysis by a typical data assimilation requires computing time that is approximately equivalent to that needed for a 4-5-day forecast.
+Because reanalysis involves analyzing a very long period of data (40+ yr) in a reasonable time (normally within 3-5 yr), limiting the analysis resolution is unavoidable.